jeffryhartanto/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 6. The application will then restart, loaded with the SampleData.xml  <br>
    and using SampleData.xml file as default storage.

+7. If error occur when importing, you can still run the SampleData.xml by renaming it to taskscheduler.xml and putting it in a subfolder "data".

 [[Return to Top]](#manual-testing)

 ## UI Quick Guide